j33dev/cvmaker/README.md

 # cvmaker
-Online Tool To Create A CV
+Online Tool To Create A CV.
+Keep the process to create a CV as simple as possible